mikepthomas/mikepthomas.github.io/src/data/markdown/printer-filament.md

 ### eSun ABS+ (Light Blue)

-This filament will be used to print the main parts for the [Rook MK1](printer-rook.md).
+This filament will be used to print the walls of the [Sanctuary Hills House](sanctuary-hills.md).

 |                            Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                                 | Purchased From                                           | Avg Cost | KGs Purchased | Notes                                                                       |
 | :----------------------------------------------------------: | ----------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | -------- | ------------- | --------------------------------------------------------------------------- |